 Next are the report’s headers.
 The first header is your career requirements.
 Subsequent headers will vary depending on your career, program, plan, and subplans (if applicable).

 - Your status regarding this requirement (Satisfied or Not Satisfied)

 Throughout the Academic Requirements Report are carats or arrows that will expand and collapse each section.

 Wherever the arrow appears to point into the report, that means that the section is collapsed.
 Click the arrow to expand the section and view its details.
 When a section is expanded, the corresponding arrow will point down.

 If a header or section is expanded by default, then that particular requirement is not satisfied.

 When the section expands, up to ten courses can appear in the section at one time.
 Click on the Show next row button to see the next ten courses.
 Click the View All button to see all the courses used by that section.

-The Courses Not Applied section contains courses that do not apply to any specific requirement.
-Since this section is not an academic requirement, but rather a place to show courses the student has taken that do not apply to degree requirements, the default status will always be Satisfied.
+If applicable, the Courses Not Applied section contains courses that do not apply to any specific requirement.
+Since this section is not an academic requirement, but rather a place to show courses you have taken that do not apply to degree requirements, the default status will always be Satisfied.

 The list of courses can be found under the nested Extra Courses section.
 Click the Expand Section button next to Extra Courses to see the list.
-If the Expand Section button is not available, the student has not taken any courses that do not apply to their degree requirements.
+If the Expand Section button is not available, you have not taken any courses that do not apply to the degree requirements.

-Also included for each Academic Plan is the Verification requirement.
-This requirement checks for a minimum GPA, minimum number of units, and minimum number of residency units specifically for that Plan.
+Also included for each Academic Plan is a requirement to check for a minimum GPA, minimum number of units, and minimum number of residency units specifically for that Plan.